Nehemiah Construction Ministries UK

 In the last chapter of the Bible, Revelation Chapter 22 and verse 17, the invitation from Jesus still applies today “Come!
 Whoever is thirsty, let him come and take the free gift of the water of life”.

 Brian is responsible for all the publicity for the charity.
 He is married to Marion.
-They have two children, Ellie 20 and Josh 18.
+They have two grown up children, Ellie and Josh.
 He and Marion met in 1991 when they both lived and worked in Germany (Brian was working in a hotel and Marion was in the army) and were married in 1994.

 Brian spent the first 19 years of his working life as a professional chef.
 After 8 years living in Germany the family moved to England.
 Brian then changed career and worked as a manager at Tesco for just over 3 years.
 Since October 2002 he has worked as a civil servant at the Land Registry.
 He has a keen interest in all things "Apple" and enjoys learning new things relating to design and the publicity aspect of the charity.